SunnyViewTech/docs/my-website/docs/Dollars-DEEP/calibration.md

 # Calibration

-When you launch Dollars DEEP, depending on the position of your Azure Kinect, the motion capture avatar might appear anywhere on the screen.
+When you launch Dollars DEEP, depending on the position of your camera, the motion capture avatar might appear anywhere on the screen.

 ![](../img/2023-10-20_20-10-50-519.jpg#center)